nightscout/trio-docs/docs/install/ecosystem/nightscout-app.md

 - **Real-time monitoring** via OpenAPS pill display
 - **Remote access** for caregivers and healthcare providers

-To get started, simply configure your Nightscout URL and API secret in Trio's Settings → Services → Nightscout → Connect, then enable [upload and fetch](#step-2-utilize-uploaddownload) as desired.
+To get started, simply [configure your Nightscout URL and API secret](#configure) in Trio's Settings → Services → Nightscout → Connect, then enable [upload and fetch](#step-2-utilize-uploaddownload).

 For more information about Nightscout itself, visit [https://nightscout.github.io/](https://nightscout.github.io/).